severalnines/docs/administration.rst

   $ grep cluster_id /etc/cmon.cnf
   cluster_id=1

 ..
-Attention:: If the ``grep`` command returns nothing, you may skip the remaining sub-steps and proceed to step 3.
+Attention:: If the ``grep`` command returns nothing, you can skip the remaining sub-steps and proceed to step 3.

 2c) Copy the existing ``cmon.cnf`` into the configuration directory.
 The destination must be in ``cmon_[cluster_id].cnf``.
 For example, if you have ``cluster_id=1`` as retrieved in step 2b, the destination file name is ``cmon_1.cnf``: